nearform/playwright-firebase/README.md

 For more information about Firebase you can read the documentation [here](https://firebase.google.com/docs/auth/web/start)

 It's recommended to place these values in a `.env` file.
 For clarity, the Firebase User ID is often abbreviated to UID, as you will find below.
+The plugin accepts

+- Service Account: JSON
+- UID: string
+- Firebase Configurations: JSON

+you don't need to place quotes around these environment variables.

 ### Attaching playright-firebase as a fixture to Playwright